-In addition to many general works on slavery, the Rare Book Collection is strong in materials on the abolition of the British slave trade.
+In addition to general works about slavery, the Rare Book Collection is strong in materials on the abolition of the British slave trade.
 The Louisiana & Lower Mississippi Valley Collection contains a wide selection of both antislavery and proslavery literature, reflecting attitudes toward slavery not just in Louisiana, but in the U.S. as a whole.

 Another available resource is the Judge Warren L. Jones Lincoln Collection, an extensive collection of mostly twentieth-century books and pamphlets on the Great Emancipator.